wadham-oxford/mass_rename_images/README.md

 - `03_our_wedding.jpg`
 - ... etc

 The script ignores sub-folders and any files within those sub-folders.
-The script also ignores any files that might have two "." in their file names or file extensions.
+The script also ignores any files that might have "." more than once in their file names or extensions.

 ## Caveat